kinkerl/persy-doc-en/doc/developer.rst

 Writing Documentation
 --------------------------

-The documentation is part of the main persy package in the '/doc' directory.
+The documentation is split into several independent packages depending on the language it is written in(persy-doc-fr, persy-doc-en).
 It consists of some files written in REST_-Markup and is rendered to an HTML version with Sphinx_.

-The main documentation and project language is english.
-The files are structured accordingly: index.rst is the main documentation file and written english.
-Documentation and files in other languages append a suffix to the corresponding name of the english file. index_fr.rst is the french version of the main documentation file.

 Building a new HTML Documentation